• About Connective

 • Consistency also plays a crucial role in long-term brand management by enhancing brand recognition and recall, establishing trust and credibility, cultivating customer loyalty, and strengthening positive brand associations.

-Adapting to Market Fluctuations
+Adapting to market fluctuations

 Just like a ship at sea, a brand needs to navigate the changing tides of the market.
 Market disruptions, shifting needs in various markets, changes in the target audience, and actions by competitors are all indicators that we need to adapt our brand strategy.